elixir-europe/infectious-diseases-toolkit/contribute/editorial_board_guide.md

 ### Add "Related pages" to a page

-Infectious Diseases Toolkit pages from other the sections can be displayed as "Related Infectious Diseases Toolkit pages" in a page, grouped by section.
+Infectious Diseases Toolkit pages from other sections can be displayed as "Related Infectious Diseases Toolkit pages" in a page, grouped by section.

 An overview of all Infectious Diseases Toolkit pages and their `page_id` can be found in the [Website overview page](/contribute/website_overview).